yan-duarte/qStatistic/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-qstatistic could always use more documentation, whether as part of the
+qStatistic could always use more documentation, whether as part of the
-official qstatistic docs, in docstrings, or even on the web in blog posts,
+official qStatistic docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback